-- Smaller backpack for day excursions
+- ☐ Smaller backpack for day excursions

-- Sunscreen, sunglasses and a hat
+- ☐ Sunscreen, sunglasses and a hat

 - Camera, batteries and charger

-- ☐ Headlamp/ flashlight
+- Headlamp/ flashlight

 - $\hfill \square$ Pen knife, binoculars

 - ☐ Reusable water bottle

-- Reusable lunch bag
+- □ Reusable lunch bag

 - ☐ Toiletries, easy-dry towel

 - Medications, corrective lenses and any other personal items

+Visitors can explore the park on guided/unguided day hikes and interpretive walks, overnight camping trips, multiday backpacking treks, and technical rock-climbing excursions.
 With help and logistical support from Torngat Mountains Base Camp and Research Station, Parks Canada offers a range of day trips and overnight hiking opportunities in Torngat Mountains National Park.
 These are tailored for different skill and fitness levels, and there is something for everyone!